Site best viewed with

 Insert the 35mm negative

-into the ShotCopy Slide/Negative holder so that the text and numbers
+into the ShotCopy Slide/Negative holder so the duller of the two sides

 Holder allows copying of